Functional Programming: Definition, Examples

 1. Immutability: In Functional Programming, once a state is set, it does not change.
 Rather than changing states, functions in functional programming typically operate on and return immutable data.

 2. Pure Functions: Functions in Functional Programming are ‘pure’, i.e., they avoid side effects.
-They return the same result no matter how many times they’re subsequently called with the same set of inputs, and they do not alter the data they are given.
+They return the same result no matter how often they’re subsequently called with the same set of inputs, and they do not alter the data given.

 3. First-Class and Higher-Order Functions: In Functional Programming, functions are treated as first-class entities, meaning that they can be passed as arguments, returned from other functions and assigned as values to variables.
 Higher-order functions are functions that can take other functions as arguments, return them as results, or both.
 This allows for more modular and reusable code.